College Internship - Fish and Invertebrates

 You:

-One-on-one mentoring is a daily part of this position and possible opportunities for special projects are typically available.
+One on one mentoring is a daily part of this position and possible opportunities for special projects are typically available.
 An aquatics internship provides exposure to diverse fields of wildlife, aquaculture, fisheries, and private aquaria and will help prepare you for a career in aquatic animal husbandry, biology, wildlife management, and many related scientific fields.

 Skills & Experience Needed: